peterbyao/HitoriSolver/README.md

 A Hitori solver written in Haskell.
 Our implementation represents the board state as a satisfiability problem and then solves it.

-## Build/Run instructions
+## Running from Command Line Arguments

-Build the solver with
+Build the main executable:

 ```
 stack build
 ```

-and run it with
+Now you have `HitoriSolver-exe`, which recieves command line arguments and picks the solver accordingly.
+Use it by running:

 ```
 stack run <path-to-file> <filetype> <solver-algorithm> <parallel>
 ```

-Notes on the args:
+Some notes on the args:

 - `<filetype>` must be either `txt` or `cnf`.
   - `txt` implies a Hitori board instance, which is converted into CNF and then solved